 Let us explore a recent case study.

-To assess the current state of the data operations and how this can be tuned to achieve desired outcomes, HCL adopted a three-dimensional approach around People, Process & Technology.
+To assess the current state of the data operations and how this can be tuned to achieve desired outcomes, HCLTech adopted a three-dimensional approach around People, Process & Technology.

 Most of the assessment findings were from technology and ops process dimensions with a touch of people dimension in each finding and plenty of opportunities to automate.
 They are as follows: